QUESTIONS

 1. How do you define yourself as a puritan?

-The principles of Puritanism are most comprehensively
+The principles of Puritanism are most

-and magnificently expressed in the Westminster Standards, which include the Westminster Confession of Faith,
+comprehensively and magnificently expressed in the Westminster Standards, which

-the Westminster Shorter Catechism,
+include the Westminster Confession

-and the Westminster Larger
+Shorter Catechism, and the Westminster

-Catechism .
-Their foundational
+Larger Catechism .
+Their

-necessary for His own glory, man's salvation, faith and life, is either expressly
+concerning all things necessary for His own glory, man's salvation, faith and

-set down in Scripture, or by good and necessary consequence may be deduced from
+life, is either expressly set down in Scripture, or by good and necessary

-Scripture: unto which nothing at any time is to be added, whether by new
+consequence may be deduced from Scripture: unto which nothing at any time is to

-revelations of the Spirit, or traditions of men."
-A puritan is one who believes
+be added, whether by new revelations of the Spirit, or traditions of men."
+A puritan

-the Westminster Standards accurately summarize what Scripture teaches, and
+is one who believes the Westminster Standards accurately summarize what

-seeks to live consistent with this belief.
+Scripture teaches, and seeks to live consistent with this belief.

 2. What was the historical context of the